Supported extensions for Microsoft Dynamics 365

 Saved query customization.

-The ability to create custom business logic using the plug-in mechanism described in the Microsoft Dynamics CRM SDK is fully supported and upgradeable.
-This feature is available for all Microsoft Dynamics CRM deployments, including on-premises, IFD, and Online.
-However, plug-ins can only be registered and executed in the sandbox (isolation) of Microsoft Dynamics CRM Online.
+The ability to create custom business logic using the plug-in mechanism described in the Microsoft Dynamics 365 SDK is fully supported and upgradeable.
+This feature is available for all Microsoft Dynamics 365 deployments, including on-premises, IFD, and Online.
+However, plug-ins can only be registered and executed in the sandbox (isolation) of Microsoft Dynamics 365 (online).
 More information: Write plug-ins to extend business processes

 The ability to create custom workflow activities (assemblies) to be called from workflow rules is fully supported and upgradeable.
-This feature is available for Microsoft Dynamics CRM on-premises, IFD, and Online.
-However, custom workflow activities can only be registered and executed in the sandbox (isolation) of Microsoft Dynamics CRM Online.
-More information: Write workflows to automate business processes
+This feature is available for Microsoft Dynamics 365 on-premises, IFD, and Online.
+However, custom workflow activities can only be registered and executed in the sandbox (isolation) of Microsoft Dynamics 365 (online).
+More information: Automate business processes using Dynamics 365 process

 The ability to edit XAML workflows is fully supported and upgradeable.
-However, this feature is available for Microsoft Dynamics CRM on-premises and IFD only.
-More information: Write workflows to automate business processes
+However, this feature is available for Microsoft Dynamics 365 on-premises and IFD only.
+More information: Automate business processes using Dynamics 365 process

-The following describes the support considerations for custom code written with Microsoft Visual Studio 2012 or 2013 and the Microsoft .NET Framework 4.5.2.
+The following describes the support considerations for custom code written the Microsoft .NET Framework 4.5.2.

-Any web service client created by using Visual Studio and the Microsoft .NET Framework 4.5.2 that calls the Microsoft Dynamics CRM web services is fully supported in Microsoft Dynamics CRM.
-The use of ASP.NET AJAX is supported.
+Any web service client created by using the Microsoft .NET Framework 4.5.2 that calls the Microsoft Dynamics 365 web services is fully supported in Microsoft Dynamics 365.

-Any .NET assembly that is created with Visual Studio and the Microsoft .NET Framework 4.5.2 for use in Microsoft Dynamics CRM as a Microsoft Dynamics CRM plug-in assembly or as a Microsoft Dynamics CRM custom workflow activity is supported.
+Any .NET assembly that is created with the Microsoft .NET Framework 4.5.2 for use in Microsoft Dynamics 365 as a Microsoft Dynamics 365 plug-in assembly or as a Microsoft Dynamics 365 custom workflow activity is supported.

 Any visualization (chart) that is created with .NET Framework 4.5.2 .

-Modifications to Microsoft Dynamics CRM that are made without using either the Microsoft Dynamics CRM SDK or Microsoft Dynamics CRM tools are not supported and are not preserved during updates or upgrades of Microsoft Dynamics CRM.
-Anything that is not documented in the Microsoft Dynamics CRM SDK and supporting documents is not supported.
-Additionally, unsupported modifications could cause problems when you update through the addition of hotfixes or service packs or upgrade Microsoft Dynamics CRM.
-To minimize update and upgrade issues, do not modify any Microsoft Dynamics CRM file that you did not create yourself.
+Modifications to Microsoft Dynamics 365 that are made without using either the Microsoft Dynamics 365 SDK or Microsoft Dynamics 365 tools are not supported and are not preserved during updates or upgrades of Microsoft Dynamics 365.
+Anything that is not documented in the Microsoft Dynamics 365 SDK and supporting documents is not supported.
+Additionally, unsupported modifications could cause problems when you update through the addition of hotfixes or service packs or upgrade Microsoft Dynamics 365.
+To minimize update and upgrade issues, do not modify any Microsoft Dynamics 365 file that you did not create yourself.

 The following is a list of unsupported action types that are frequently asked about:

-Modifications to any .aspx, .css, .htm, .js, .xml, .jpg, or .gif files or the addition of files in the wwwroot directories of the Microsoft Dynamics CRM application, Microsoft Dynamics CRM tools, or Microsoft Dynamics CRM files located at Program Files\Microsoft Dynamics CRM.
+Modifications to any .aspx, .css, .htm, .js, .xml, .jpg, or .gif files or the addition of files in the wwwroot directories of the Microsoft Dynamics 365 application, Microsoft Dynamics 365 tools, or Microsoft Dynamics 365 files located at Program Files\Microsoft Dynamics 365.
 However, if you have made changes to these files, these files are checked for modifications and will not be overwritten.

-Modifications to the Microsoft Dynamics CRM website (file and website settings).
+Modifications to the Microsoft Dynamics 365 website (file and website settings).
 Custom solutions should be installed in a different website.
-This includes modifications to the file system access control lists (ACLs) of any files on the Microsoft Dynamics CRM server.
+This includes modifications to the file system access control lists (ACLs) of any files on the Microsoft Dynamics 365 server.

-Use of client certificates is not supported by the Microsoft Dynamics CRM SDK.
-If you configure the Microsoft Dynamics CRM website to require IIS client certificates, you will get authentication failures for any applications that were built using the SDK.
+Use of client certificates is not supported by the Microsoft Dynamics 365 SDK.
+If you configure the Microsoft Dynamics 365 website to require IIS client certificates, you will get authentication failures for any applications that were built using the SDK.

 Modifications to the physical schema of the database, other than adding or updating indexes.
 This includes any actions performed against the database without using the System Customization capabilities in the web application or using the metadata APIs that are described in this SDK documentation.
 Modifying tables, stored procedures, or views in the database is not supported.
 Adding tables, stored procedures, or views to the database is also not supported because of referential integrity or upgrade issues.
-For Microsoft Dynamics CRM 2015 on-premises deployments, adding indexes is supported per the guidelines in the Deploying and administering Microsoft Dynamics CRM documentation.
-This applies to all Microsoft Dynamics CRM databases and the Microsoft Dynamics CRM for Microsoft Office Outlook local database.
+For Microsoft Dynamics 365 on-premises deployments, adding indexes is supported per the guidelines in the Deploying and administering Microsoft Dynamics CRM documentation.
+This applies to all Microsoft Dynamics 365 databases and the Microsoft Dynamics 365 for Outlook local database.

 When you change the database without using the support methods for system customization, you run the risk of problems occurring during updates and upgrades.

-Data (record) changes in the Microsoft Dynamics CRM database using SQL commands or any technology other than those described in the Microsoft Dynamics CRM SDK.
+Data (record) changes in the Microsoft Dynamics 365 database using SQL commands or any technology other than those described in the Microsoft Dynamics 365 SDK.

-Referencing any Microsoft Dynamics CRM dynamic-link libraries (DLLs) other than the following:
+Referencing any Microsoft Dynamics 365 dynamic-link libraries (DLLs) other than the following:

 The use of application programming interfaces (APIs) other than the documented APIs in the web services DeploymentService, DiscoveryService, Organization Data Service, SOAP endpoint for web resources and OrganizationService.

-To achieve the appearance and behavior of Microsoft Dynamics CRM, the reuse of any Microsoft Dynamics CRM user interface controls, including the grid controls.
+To achieve the appearance and behavior of Microsoft Dynamics 365, the reuse of any Microsoft Dynamics 365 user interface controls, including the grid controls.
 These controls may change or be overwritten during an upgrade.
-We do not recommend that you use or change the Default.css file in the Microsoft Dynamics CRM root installation folder.
+We do not recommend that you use or change the Default.css file in the Microsoft Dynamics 365 root installation folder.

-Making customizations except when you use the Microsoft Dynamics CRM supported tools available offline in the CRM for Outlook.
+Making customizations except when you use the Microsoft Dynamics 365 supported tools available offline in the Dynamics 365 for Outlook.

-The use of custom HttpModules to inject HTML/DHTML into the Microsoft Dynamics CRM Forms.
+The use of custom HttpModules to inject HTML/DHTML into the Microsoft Dynamics 365 Forms.

-Creating a plug-in assembly for a standard Microsoft Dynamics CRM assembly (Microsoft.Crm.*.dll) or performing an update or delete of a platform created pluginassembly is not supported.
+Creating a plug-in assembly for a standard Microsoft Dynamics 365 assembly (Microsoft.Crm.*.dll) or performing an update or delete of a platform created pluginassembly is not supported.

 Microsoft Dynamics CRM 4.0 plug-ins and custom workflow activities are not supported.